RubenV74/DSC-Backend-Engineering-Assignment/README.md

    - Method: `POST`
    - Description: Send a new message.

-## WebSocket Support
+## Socket Support

-To use WebSocket for real-time communication, connect to the server at `ws://your_server_address:3000`.
+To use Socket for real-time communication, connect to the server at `ws://your_server_address:3003`.
 Once connected, you can send and receive messages in real-time.

 ## Project Structure